Terms of Reference

 - Hosting a meeting: See ICRIS Triennial guidelines.

-- Decision making: Ratification of the International Agreement, Terms of Reference and other key decisions are returned to the Council/Board of each Society to decide on.
-The Coordinator is notified of the Society’s decision via email.
-Decision-making is by a 75 per cent majority.
+- Decision making: Changes to the International Agreement, Terms of Reference and other key decisions are returned to the governing body of each Society for ratification.
+The Coordinator is notified of the Societies’ decisions via email.
+Decision-making is by a 75 per cent majority of Societies.